Solar and Battery Systems: How to Design a Home Off-Grid Energy Setup

 Before you can choose a single solar panel or battery, you need to figure out exactly how much power you use.
 This step is the foundation of your entire system, and getting it right will save you a lot of headaches later.
 Think of it as creating a power budget.
 By understanding your daily energy consumption, you can design a system that reliably meets your needs without overspending on equipment you don't need.
 It might sound complicated, but it really just comes down to a little bit of list-making and some simple multiplication.
 We’ll walk through it step-by-step.

-Step 1: List Your Must-Power Devices
+List Your Essential Devices

 First things first, grab a notebook or open a spreadsheet and list every single device and appliance you plan to power.
 Be thorough here.
 Walk through your home, RV, or cabin and write down everything from the refrigerator and lights to your laptop and phone chargers.
 It’s helpful to split this list into two categories: “must-haves” and “nice-to-haves.”
 Your must-haves are the critical items you can’t live without, like medical equipment or a freezer.
 Nice-to-haves might include a coffee maker or a TV.
 This helps you prioritize and design a system that can scale if needed.
 For smaller essentials, you might find that a dedicated fast portable power bank is enough to keep your personal devices running without drawing from your main system.